DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 <!-- FIX: Couldn't think of anything better for the analyzing-bit -->

-Many microcontrollers furthermore come equipped with internal ADCs that can be utilized, and while these provide a lower sample size (_often around 1 MSPS_), the ease of development may be prudent to utilize for this proof-of-concept.
+Many modern microcontrollers (_including both MCUs used in this study_) furthermore come equipped with internal ADCs that can be utilized.
+While these provide a lower sample size (_often around 1 MSPS_), the ease of development may be prudent to utilize for this proof-of-concept.
 While our initial ADC has a fairly low throughput, this can always be upgraded if it ends up becoming too limiting.

-Should these internal ADCs prove too limiting, we propose utilizing MAX11102AUB[^3] with an effective sample rate of 2 million samples per second (_MSPS_).
+Should these internal ADCs prove too limiting, we propose utilizing MAX11102AUB[^3] with an effective sample rate of two million samples per second (_MSPS_).
 This ADC provides a 12 bit sample size, providing roughly 24 Mbit/s of sampled data per second, derived by the following calculation.